KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 # Drawbacks
 [drawbacks]: #drawbacks

 Field defaults are limited to constant expressions.
 This means there are values that can't be used as defaults, so any value that requires allocation, including common collections like `Vec::new()`.
+It's expected that users will use a constructor function or builder for initialisers that require allocations.

 # Alternatives
 [alternatives]: #alternatives

-## Allow arbitrary expressions instead of just constants
+## Allow arbitrary expressions instead of just constant expressions

 Allowing arbitrary expressions as field defaults would make this feature more powerful.
-However, limiting field defaults to constants maintains the expectation that struct literals are cheap and deterministic.
+However, limiting field defaults to constant expressions maintains the expectation that struct literals are cheap and deterministic.
 The same isn't true when arbitrary expressions that could reasonably panic or block on io are allowed.

-For complex initialisation logic, builders are the preferred option because they don't need to carry this same expectation.
+For complex initialisation logic, builders are the preferred option because they don't carry this same expectation.

-## Allow `Default::default()` instead of just constants
+## Allow `Default::default()` instead of just constant expressions

 An alternative to allowing any expression as a default value is allowing `Default::default()`, which is expected to be cheap and deterministic: